-If we can accurately smash this information we can convert 90% of users, even if our bullet points and description were actual gibberish.
-We’ll talk about this more later.
+If we can accurately smash this information, we can convert 90% of users.
+Even if our bullet points and description were actual gibberish.
+We will talk about this more later.

-Next step, as a nerd is one of my favourite.
+Next step, as a nerd, this is one of my favourites.

 Keyword Research For Amazon

 Keyword research for Amazon is pretty much the same as keyword research for Google.
-But instead of using the Google keyword planner or a tool like Ahrefs we use a tool like MerchantWords.
-I use this tool, there are others on the market but I find this to be the easiest interface despite having a number of downfalls that are pretty obvious yet some people miss completely.
+However, instead of using the Google keyword planner, or a tool like Ahrefs, we use a tool like MerchantWords.
+There are others on the market, but we find this to be the easiest interface.
+Even with having a number of downfalls that are pretty obvious, yet some people miss completely.

 Once we have our keyword research, we will be able to move onto the next stage which is competition analysis.

 Competition analysis can also be referred to as determining how profitable certain keyword rankings would be.
 Although the data we are going to use is from Junglescout, which is not 100% accurate, it gives us a really good idea of what works and what is just a waste of time to target.

-This shows it is really easy to get some solid semi-reliable data on what products are selling.
+This shows it is really easy to get some solid, semi-reliable data on what products are selling.
 One of the issues with Junglescout is that it is not 100% accurate and some of the data is an estimate.
-When you sell your own products you’ll of course know your monthly sales volume.
-When you check this against JS, you can see if it really is all that accurate or if it’s not so good.
+When you sell your own products, you will of course know your monthly sales volume.
+When you check this against JS, you can see if it really is all that accurate, or if it is not so good.

 None the less, it gives us a good idea of profitability even if it is not all that accurate.